 Line 1 Capacity Enhancement Program

-BackgroundThe TTC’s Line 1, is the busiest rapid transit line in Canada, serving on average more than 825,000 customers per week day and plays a crucial role in moving people in Toronto and in the Greater Toronto region.
+BackgroundThe TTC’s Line 1, is the busiest rapid transit line in Canada, and plays a crucial role in moving people in Toronto and in the Greater Toronto region.
 Ridership on this portion of the line has grown consistently over the last 15 years and exceeds scheduled capacity south of Bloor-Yonge Station during the morning rush hour.
 This increased demand creates overcrowding conditions, which impact the passenger experience, system efficiency and reliability.
 Line 1 is closely integrated with the TTC network of surface routes, making more than 100 seamless connections with regional services at 13 stations.
 In 2031, ridership is forecasted to reach 36,000 passengers per hour southbound from Bloor-Yonge Station.
 This ridership increase is both from population and employment growth in the city of Toronto and the completion of the Line 1 Yonge subway extension to Richmond Hill.
 In 2007, a plan to increase capacity began with new higher capacity “walk-through trains” – the Toronto Rocket (TR) trains you see on Line 1 today.
 However, other system constraints continue to reduce, impede or limit the ability to achieve the required target capacities.

 What we’re doingThe purpose of the Line 1 Capacity Enhancement Program, is first to identify all key system constraints that are hindering the TTC from increasing capacity on Line 1.
 The project will then look at specific target horizon years (2023, 2028, 2031 and 2037) and explore, assess and recommend improvements and solutions that address issues for the entire system and at individual stations where capacity constraints are identified.